 Child mediation questions to be asked

 Child-inclusive mediation is confusing, as sometimes you don’t know exactly how the child feels about their parent’s separation.
 As a child mediator, you must cope with a child’s psychological needs and behaviors.
-When a mediation session involves the children, a mediator should have a confidential meeting to know about the conflicts in their minds.
+When a mediation session involves the children, a mediator should have a confidential meeting to learn about the conflicts in their minds.

 In the child mediation process, a mediator may ask these questions:

 - With whom does the child want to live in the future?

 - Where does he want to spend the holidays?

 - When does he want to go to school?

 - Which religious thoughts does he want to follow?